 This is example is deliberately detailed, so I wouldn’t suggest you need to create something like this everytime:

-However, it would be worth mentioning where your data came from, what major steps or tests you did and how you did them (e.g. “Ran pivot table to determine aggregate sales metrics”), as well as any assumptions you made.
+However, it would be worth mentioning where your data came from, what major steps or tests you did, and how you did them (e.g. “Ran pivot table to determine aggregate sales metrics”), as well as any assumptions you made.

 If you’re creating a dataset, then you should also create a data dictionary, where you explain what data each column holds.
-A data dictionary is just a list of column headings in a separate tab, with a note explaining each column, for example what the units are, whether it’s been normalized, how it’s been calculated etc.
+A data dictionary is just a list of column headings in a separate tab, with a note explaining each column, for example, what the units are, whether it’s been normalized, how it’s been calculated etc.

-4. Go with wide-format data tables
+4. Understand wide-format and tall-format data tables

-As spreadsheet users, we typically use 2-dimensional, wide format tables.
+As spreadsheet users, we typically use 2-dimensional, wide-format tables.

 The rows and columns represent categories or measures (for example, regions vs. months).
-It’s easy to understand this grid format and charts and calculations lend themselves better to this layout, since you can run calculations across rows or columns.
+It’s easy to understand this grid format and charts and calculations lend themselves better to this layout since you can run calculations across rows or columns.

 The Google Sheets chart tool expects data in a “wide-format” table rather than a traditional “tall-format” table (which is how data is stored in databases).